DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 6.md

 sidebar_position: 6
 ---

-Remember the `Country` struct we created in Lesson 6?
+Recall the `World` resource and `Country` struct from Lesson 4 and 905? let's use in this lesson.
-It held details like a country's name, population, and coastline information.
-Now, let's see how to use this struct within a Flow resource!

 ### World Resource with Country Details